VickenMat/War-of-the-Worlds/World War I/Battles/Gallipoli Campaign/August Offensive/Battle of Chunuk Bair.md

 ![undefined](https://upload.wikimedia.org/wikipedia/commons/4/40/Chunuk_Bair_assault_8th_August_1915.jpg)
+Battle of Chunuk Bair [[1915]]

-- On August 7 [[1915]], [[General Sir Ian Hamilton]] launched a British assault on the hills of Chunuk Bair, north of Anzac cove in order to break the stalemate the [[Gallipoli Campaign]] had turned into and secure the Sari Bair Range to capture the high ground
+- On August 7 1915, [[General Sir Ian Hamilton]] launched a [[Great Britain]] (British Empire) assault on the hills of Chunuk Bair, north of Anzac cove in order to break the stalemate the [[Gallipoli Campaign]] had turned into and secure the Sari Bair Range to capture the high ground
-- Known as the "August Offensive" and fought between the [[Australian and New Zealand Army Corps]] (British Empire) and the [[Ottoman Empire]]
+- Fought between the [[Australian and New Zealand Army Corps]] (British Empire) and the [[Ottoman Empire]] as part of the August Offensive
-- British planned to land infantry at Suvla Bay (5 miles north of Anzac cove), followed by an advance on Sari Bair Range
+- British planned to land infantry at Suvla Bay (5 miles north of [[Anzac Cove]]), followed by an advance on Sari Bair Range
 - The Ottoman command, did not expect an attack at Chunuk Bair as they felt the rugged terrain made it unsuitable, but [[Mustafa Kemal]] (commander of the section) anticipated one
 	- Kemal was unable to convince his superiors to strengthen the defenses here
 	- The Anzac units were still met with well entrenched machine guns as they made their way up the ridge clearing outposts at Rhododendron Spur